tsedio/tsed/docs/tutorials/bullmq.md

 }
 ```

-Keep in mind tho, that when defining a job using the dispatcher when dispatching the job, the id defined using the dispatcher will take precedence!
+Keep in mind, though, that when defining a job using the dispatcher and dispatching the job, the ID defined using the dispatcher will take precedence!

 ```ts
 this.dispatcher(ExampleJobWithCustomId, { num: 1 }); // id: 'very realistic job id #1'